Pineapple Mint Agua Fresca

 Can I make this ahead of time?

-Absolutely!
-It actually gets even better after chilling for a few hours.
+Absolutely.
+It actually tastes even better after chilling for a few hours, which gives the mint and pineapple time to mingle.
 Just give it a quick stir before serving.

 How long does it last in the fridge?

-It stays fresh for up to 3 days.
-Store in a sealed pitcher or jar to keep those minty notes bright.
+It stays fresh for up to three days.
+Store it in a sealed pitcher or jar to keep those bright, minty notes from fading.

 Can I use canned pineapple?

-You can, but fresh really elevates the flavor.
-If using canned, go for one packed in juice—not syrup—and reduce the sweetener.
+You can, though fresh really elevates the flavor.
+If you use canned, choose one packed in juice rather than syrup and reduce the added sweetener accordingly.

 • 3 cups fresh pineapple chunks